cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My performance is really terrible, low FPS, input lag during combat!

 Your CPU or GPU are probably too weak.
 Head over to my Discord server and check the pins.
-I have a "Performance" version of _Licentia_ available there that greatly reduces the system requirements.
-You can get them even lower by switching the _ENB_ to "Serio" or removing it entirely!

 ### I have a bug that's not in this list.